GoldandBlack - Purdue Recruiting Rewind: 2000

 “We won our share this year,” said defensive coordinator Brock Spack.
 “We won a lot more than we lost.”

-Among the gems: DB Stuart Schweigert, QB Brandon Hance, RB Joey Harris and OT Kelly Butler.
+Among the gems: Schweigert, QB Brandon Hance, RB Joey Harris and Butler.
 But maybe the best of all was a guy who was a walk-on: C Nick Hardwick, who didn’t join the program until his sophomore year in 2001.
 The Indianapolis native was just a backpack-totting student in the fall of 2000 who attended the Rose Bowl as a fan.
-Hardwick would author an incredible journey, becoming a Purdue and NFL stalwart.
+Hardwick would go on to author an incredible journey, becoming a Purdue and NFL stalwart.

 Tom Lemming rated the class 29th in the nation and seventh in the Big Ten.
-The collection of talent was highlighted by a group of receivers that Lemming felt was the third-best in the nation: Gilbert Gardner, John Standeford, Gary Heaggans, Taylor Stubblefield, Conor Corcoran and Andre Henderson.
+The collection of talent was highlighted by a group of receivers that Lemming felt was the third-best in the nation: Gardner, Standeford, Gary Heaggans, Stubblefield, Conor Corcoran and Andre Henderson.

 It’s also worth noting: After Purdue inked 15 JCs the first three years under Tiller, it signed none in 2000.